DataDog/documentation/content/en/error_tracking/dynamic_sampling.md

 ## Overview

 Dynamic Sampling establishes a threshold based on your daily rate limit and historical volume.
-If a single issue reaches that threshold, events from the issue will be dropped to keep your daily limit from being consumed too quickly.
+If a single issue reaches that threshold, events from the issue will be dropped to keep your costs under control and your daily limit from being consumed too quickly.

 ## Requirements

-A minimum daily rate limit of 12k events must be set for Dynamic Sampling to be active.
+For the best results, it is recommended to set up a daily rate limit.
+If no daily rate limit is set, Dynamic Sampling will only be based on the historical volume of events for your organization.

 {{< img src="error_tracking/dynamic-sampling-rate-limit.png" alt="Error Tracking Rate Limit" style="width:90%" >}}